A Decade of Prosperity

 Download PDF

 Under Governor Cooper’s leadership, North Carolina continued its long-running streak of economic development success in 2024, attracting new investment from companies representing a diverse range of industries.
-This year, the state recruited 58 companies and assisted 82 existing companies with expansions, all of which will create 16,555 new jobs for North Carolinians and invest $14.8 billion in local communities across the state.
+But we cannot rest on our laurels.
+Other states want what we have.
+In this competitive world, we must keep pushing for economic excellence.
+This past year, the state recruited 58 companies and assisted 82 existing companies with expansions, all of which will create 16,555 new jobs for North Carolinians and invest $14.8 billion in local communities across the state.
 Billion-dollar investments from companies like Novo Nordisk, Natron Energy, and Johnson and Johnson will transform communities and create nearly 2,500 new jobs.

 Our world-class workforce is the driving force behind our state’s economic growth.
+As long as I am Governor, no state will outwork North Carolina on workforce development.
 North Carolina is the third-fastest growing state in the country, attracting ambitious professionals from around the world who are seeking a prosperous career and exceptional quality of life.
-The state’s 58 community colleges and 52 universities are training a diverse and adept talent pipeline, preparing students for careers in advanced technologies across all sectors.
+The state’s 58 community colleges and 52 universities are training a diverse and adept talent pipeline, preparing students for careers in high-demand industries.

-North Carolina’s sustained growth is dependent upon partnership and collaboration among our state, regional, and local partners including the North Carolina Department of Commerce, the North Carolina General Assembly, the Economic Development Partnership of North Carolina, and other regional economic development and private-sector organizations that support our efforts.
+North Carolina’s sustained growth depends on partnership and collaboration among our state, regional, and local partners including the North Carolina Department of Commerce, the North Carolina General Assembly, the Economic Development Partnership of North Carolina, the Governor’s office, and other regional economic development and private-sector organizations that support our efforts.

-I look forward to advancing North Carolina’s success in economic development, ensuring that all regions of our state share in economic prosperity.
+I look forward to advancing North Carolina’s success in economic development, ensuring that all regions of our state share in economic prosperity and every hardworking North Carolinian has a real shot at a brighter future.
+I am grateful to EDPNC for its shared commitment to those goals.

 Sincerely,